quanninja1304/DSEB65A_Group8_Final-Project/README.md

 └── source_mapping.pkl
 ```

-### Key File Descriptions:
+### 🔑 Key File Descriptions

-- **02_Preparation_and_Analysis.ipynb**: The heavy lifter.
-It imports `dynamics_multicore` to run calculations on 37.5M rows and exports clean, small CSVs to `Data/prepared/`.
+- **01_EDA_Raw.ipynb**: *The "Diagnosis"*.
+Performs initial health checks on the raw data, identifying fragmentation, skewness, and structural issues.

+- **02_Preparation_and_Analysis.ipynb**: *The "Master Engine"*.
+This single notebook handles the entire lifecycle:
+- **Engineering:** Orchestrates the map-reduce pipeline to clean and process 37.5M rows.
+- **Analysis:** Generates the 8 Strategic Storyboards and visual insights (Golden Quadrant, Velocity Curves).

+- **dynamics_multicore.py**: *The "Core Tech"*.
-- **dynamics_multicore.py**: A custom Python module implementing Byte-Level Chunking and Sharded Writing to handle large datasets efficiently.
+A custom module implementing Byte-Level Chunking and Sharded Writing to enable Big Data processing on standard hardware.

+- **Data/prepared/**: *The "Gold Mine"*.
-- **Data/prepared/**: Stores the "Gold" — the aggregated, analysis-ready datasets used for visualization.
+Stores the aggregated, analysis-ready datasets (CSV) used for visualization (Lightweight & Portable).
 ---

 ## ⚙️ Installation & Getting Started